eli8527/ArbiterPUF/README.md

 Once the above programs have be installed, importing the files into the programs should be relatively straightforward and therefore not included in this Readme.
 However, I will document the typical usage of these codes in the following pipeline.

 1. Generate delay values, challenge bits, and challenge solutions in MATLAB and save to a .txt file
-2. Run 'java CardCom delayVectors.txt challengeInput.txt' in command prompt
+2. Run `java CardCom delayVectors.txt challengeInput.txt` in command prompt
-3. Compare results (written to challengeInput.txt-output) in Notepad++ or similar and timing
+3. Compare results (written to `challengeInput.txt-output`) in Notepad++ or similar and timing

 For specifics, see below.